What Causes Acne?

 Acne can greatly affect a person’s self-confidence and how they feel in their skin.
 For this reason, we take acne treatment very seriously.
 As mentioned above, there are many different causes of acne, and therefore there are many different treatments available.
 After we have determined the cause of your acne, we will use the appropriate treatment options available at our Lehi, UT office to help clear your skin.

 "It was the rare and great experience of having the doctor talk out the issue I was having and the explained my options.
 I felt that Dr Meyers was knowledgeable and efficient.
 His PA and nurse were also very helpful.
 Big thumbs up to Utah Valley Dermatology." - S.O

 To read more patient reviews, click here.

 Some treatment options we utilize are:

 Acne can be difficult to treat, but there are a variety of treatments available.
 We will tailor a treatment specific for you.
 In addition to the treatment strategies listed above, recommendations will be given for over-the-counter washes and other products that can be helpful.
 We are aggressive in our treatment of acne in order to prevent acne scarring.
 Acne scarring can persist well after acne has cleared and can be a source of concern for most patients.

 Schedule a Client Consultation

-If you have questions concerning Acne, call our office and schedule an appointment to meet with Dr. Myers.
+If you are seeking acne treatment in the Lehi, Salt Lake City, or greater Utah County area, call our office at 801-768-8800 and schedule an appointment to meet with Dr. Myers.
 At your visit, Dr. Myers will work with you to develop an individualized treatment plan for your condition.